MLZ is a cooperation between:

 NECTAR

 The instrument NECTAR is controlled using the Networked Integrated Control System (see also NICOS).
-It is a python based control environment, allowing a simple use for non-experienced users and the development of individual scripts for more advanced users.
+It is a Python-based control environment, allowing simple use for non-experienced users and the development of individual scripts for more advanced users.

 Neutron source

-• Converter facility, consisting of 2 plates of uranium-silicide
+• Converter facility, consisting of a two-plate configuration using uranium-silicide as a fission source

 MEDAPP